blackstoneaudio/audiobook-spec/README.md

 To date, we have processed over 115,000 audiobook titles, converting them into several formats and packages for delivery to end-users, libraries and resellers.

-## Why a Spec?
-We have Apps, Web Players, and distribution agreements.
-All of these need to know what order play the audio, and how to display it.
-We need to know if we have all the resources for a book, and that those resources are in-tact.

-Our automated Ingestion platforms process ONIX to gather all the metadata for a product.
-Then we receive Audio deliveries through alternative channels.

-Our automated delivery platform aggregates the audio (and associated resources) into appropriate packages, for delivery to resellers and distribution partners.

-Through our Consumer website we sell content from every major publisher.
-We offer M4B and Zipped-MP3s for our customers to download, in addition to our own apps (Web, Android, iOS) which play high quality M4As.

 ## Where does it start?

 It all starts with the publisher - and audio deliveries vary from publisher to publisher.